MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 ## Test your back up and restore procedures for MIM

 Regular backup procedures are essential for protecting your data from accidental loss.
-It is also strongly recommended that you test your backup and restore procedures before an emergency occurs.
+It's also recommended that you test your backup and restore procedures before an emergency occurs.
 To back up and restore MIM, use the backup tools provided with Windows Server 2012 R2 operating system and SQL Server 2014.

 ## Install MIM Synchronization Service and SQL Server in the same domain

-During MIM Synchronization Setup, the remote database access depends on the access rights of the current logon account that you are using to run Setup.
-Ensure that the server running Windows Server 2012 R2 operating system that hosts MIM and the server that hosts SQL Server are in the same domain and that the account that you are using to run Setup has access rights to the server that hosts SQL Server.
+During MIM Synchronization Setup, the remote database access depends on the access rights of the current logon account that you're using to run Setup.
+Ensure that the server running Windows Server 2012 R2 operating system that hosts MIM and the server that hosts SQL Server are in the same domain and that the account that you're using to run Setup has access rights to the server that hosts SQL Server.

 ## Set access rights if SQL Server is installed on a remote server

 If you install SQL Server on a remote computer, that is, on a different computer than the one running MIM, be sure that the policy for the SQL Server service account allows users access to that computer from the network.
 If access is not allowed, MIM setup will fail.

 > [!IMPORTANT]
-> If you install SQL Server on a remote computer and allow network access to the remote computer, you will receive a security warning from MIM setup.
+> If you install SQL Server on a remote computer and allow network access to the remote computer, you'll receive a security warning from MIM setup.
 For this scenario, the warning can be ignored.

 ## Specify the TCP/IP port for a remote server running SQL Server